ROC-HCI/UR-FUNNY/README.md

 Each humor/not humor video segment has two kind of features:

 1. punchline_features: It contanis the average openface features for each word in the punchline sentence.
 We aligned our features on word level.
 The dimension of openface fetaures is 75.
 So if the punchline has n words then the dimension will be n * 75.
 2. context_features: It contanis the average openface features for each word in the context sentences.
 It is three dimensional list.
 1st dimension is number of sentences in context.
 Second dimension is number of word for each sentence.
-3rd dimension is number of words in each sentence.
+3rd dimension is the dimension of openface fetaures (75).